kahnvex/slugnet/docs-src/layers.rst

 which will be used as input for the next layer.
-This configuration allows us to learn the parameters of the kernel :math:`K` the same way we'd learn ordinary parameters in a densely connected neural network.
+This configuration allows us to learn the parameters of the kernel :math:`K` the same way we'd learn ordinary parameters in a densely connected deep network.

 .. tikz::